 Cut off corn kernels from the cobs.
 Set aside.

-Heat butter and olive oil in a large pot.
+Heat butter in a large pot.
 Add carrots, onion, garlic, and thyme.
 Cook until vegetables are soft, about 3 to 4 minutes.

 Stir in curry powder, ground ginger, and all-purpose flour.
 Cook for another 1 to 2 minutes.